mbleichner/koti/README.md

     gets modified, it can happen that a previously predicted action is no longer correct and some unexpected actions have to be taken.
 In this case koti asks for explicit confirmation before continuing.
 (The most common example is koti predicting to create a new file during planning, but during execution that file has already been created by some pacman package.
-So koti would have to modify an existing file instead of creating a new one, like predicted during planning.)
+So koti would have to modify an existing file instead of creating a new one - and this will trigger an additional confirmation.)
   - After everything has been installed, all managers will run their cleanup routine to remove items from the system that should no longer be present.